Reef burials: Locations

 In the United States there are more than thirty permitted locations for reef memorials, including off the coasts of Florida at Mexico Beach, Egg Harbor, near Atlantic City, New Jersey and Texas.
 In the UK, where the Crown Estate owns the UK seabed, a square-kilometre site off the coast of Weymouth and Portland has been designated for this use in the 'Wreck to Reef' area, with a particular focus on creating structures to shelter young lobsters until their shells grow.

 Artificial reef balls were first used at Jurien reef in Western Australia in 2015.
+In Bali, Resting Reef operates two memorial sites in areas severely affected by unsustainable fishing and coral mining.
+These reefs aim to restore marine ecosystems and create job opportunities for local residents.

 In 2019, the first reef burials were placed in the water using a crane in the Venice lagoon in Italy.

 Despite growing popularity, the process still involves both cremation and concrete, both of which carry an environmental cost.
 Cremation, depending on the age of the crematorium, releases around 540 lb of CO_{2} and the concrete sector is responsible for 8 percent of global CO_{2} production.